 - Wash the vegetables and peel the carrot and beetroot.

-- Chop up the potatoes and garlic and add to a tray with 1 tbsp olive oil, the apple cider vinegar, salt, pepper and mint.
+- Chop up the potatoes and garlic and add to a tray with 1 tbsp olive oil, lemon zest, salt, pepper and mint.
 Set aside.

-- Chop the vegetables and ginger and add to a separate tray with the orange juice, za’atar, salt and pepper.
+- Chop the vegetables and ginger and add to a separate tray with sesame oil, the orange juice, the pulp, the zest, za’atar, salt and pepper.

 - Put both of the trays in the oven for 30-45 minutes, turning when needed.
 They should generally be ready at the same time, depending on how crispy you like your roast potatoes.